DRDC-RDDC/pyMassEvac/paper/paper.md

 - the rate at which an individual's medical condition becomes better (through receiving medical care) or worse (due to injury or exposure to environmental conditions) over time.

-Changes in such parameters from baseline values may reflect a variety of real-world events, such as:
+In addition to uncertainty, changes in such parameters from baseline values may reflect a variety of real-world decisions beyond the scenario itself, such as:

 - the reduction in the arrival time of the initial transport vehicle may reflect the pre-positioning of vehicles during the summer season;